rickgladwin/dart_sudoku/README.md

 var unsolvedSheet = createDummySheetFromData(Stub.sudokuArtoInkalaPuzzle);
 ```

 _NOTE: running this function directly will not pull from the `import_data/` files.
+Only the
-A future version will include a full REPL or UI that depends on modules in the
+`main.dart` library uses a command line REPL and libraries in the
 **interaction** and **service** layers._

 On the command line, run: